mapperr/trk/README.md

         it shows a chargeability percentage based on the #billable tag

     trk e
-        edits the trk file with your vis
+        edits the trk file with your $EDITOR

     trk g [git cmds/args]
         executes git commands in the trk file directory, e.g.: trk g pull